nomeata/bSpokeLight/README.md

  * The LEDs are controlled as follows:

    - `P3_4 = 0` enables the lights.
-   - The 8 bits of `P1` indicate which groups of LEDs are adressed.
-Bits 0,1,2,3 address the groups on the arm with the buttons, counted from the middle, while bits 7,6,5,4 address the groupos on the arm with the sensor, again from the middle.
+   - The 8 bits of `P1` indicate which groups of LEDs are addressed.
+Bits 0,1,2,3 address the groups on the arm with the buttons, counted from the middle, while bits 7,6,5,4 address the groups on the arm with the sensor, again from the middle.
-   - `P2`, _negated_, actually sets the LEDs of all addressed groups, with bit 0 addressing the leds further out and bit 0 the one closest to the middle.
+   - `P2`, _negated_, actually sets the LEDs of all addressed groups, with bit 0 addressing the LEDs further out and bit 0 the one closest to the middle.
    - All LEDs always share the same color. `P3_5 = 0` is green, `P3_6 = 0` is
      red and `P3_7 = 0` is blue.
 At most one of these pins should be set to zero at a time.